Evan Gerbo (PhD, expected 2018)

 Brittani Russell (MSCE 2013)

-Job Placement: Building Tomorrow
+Job Placement: Building Tomorrow (Uganda)

 After six glorious years at the University of Notre Dame I have joined the ranks of Double Domers with both my undergraduate and masters degrees in structural engineering.
 Having had the opportunity while at ND to travel to several developing countries I can truly appreciate the difference that civil engineering can have on the everyday lives of so many people throughout the world.
 As a result I have attempted to focus my knowledge of engineering towards this goal, both during my academic career and afterwards.
 As an undergraduate I served on a team of seven civil engineering students who designed, fund-raised, and traveled to Nicaragua to construct a 125 meter footbridge for a community in need.
 My masters research with Dr. Thrall focused on developing deployable bridges for disaster relief and military applications.
 And now, after surviving six South Bend winters (which I actually did enjoy!)
 I find myself in the warmer climate of Uganda.
 I am working with Building Tomorrow as their Engineer in Residence to help construct primary schools around the country for children who have never had access to formalized education in their lives.